Lopeh/onepiece-place/README.md

 ## Coordination Efforts

-We're coordinating at [discord.gg/QpgpC53aSr] and on [reddit.com/r/onepiece]
+We're coordinating at [discord.gg/QpgpC53aSr] and on [reddit.com/r/onepiece].

+When updates in #announcements are made, hard-refresh the page to get the latest templates.

 ## To edit the template: